Niemeyer-Research-Group/pyMARS/README.md

 Python-based (chemical kinetic) Model Automatic Reduction Software (MARS), which consists of multiple techniques for reducing the size and complexity of detailed chemical kinetic models.

-MARS-Py currently consists of two stages:
+pyMARS currently consists of two stages:

  1. Directed relation graph with error propagation and sensitivity analysis (DRGEPSA)
  2. Unimportant reaction elimination